 The regulations affect:

-- Riding schools
+- riding schools

-- Keeping or training animals for exhibition
+- anyone keeping or training animals for exhibition

 There are also separate licences available for:

 If you wish to know if a business is currently licensed, you can call us on 01799 510510 or email email@example.com

 The online application forms will require you to provide information to support your application.

 If you are unable to complete your application at the first attempt, you can save the form and return to complete the form within 28 days, provided you have supplied a valid email address.
 You will then be sent a link to enable you to pick up where you left off.